Clinical Reference

 Management

-This reference is for board exam preparation.
-Always consult the manufacturer operator manual and current clinical guidelines (AARC, ATS/ERS) for patient care decisions.
+For board exam preparation.
+Always consult manufacturer operator manuals and current AARC/ATS/ERS guidelines for patient care.